Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health & Care

-Some of the health problems that are common among Toy Poodles include diabetes, heart problems, epilepsy, slipped stifle, immune mediated hemolytic anemia (IMHA), progressive retinal atrophy (PRA), ear infections, runny eyes, and problems with their digestive tract.
+Health problems that are common among Toy Poodles include diabetes, heart problems, epilepsy, slipped stifle, immune-mediated hemolytic anemia, progressive retinal atrophy (PRA), ear infections, runny eyes, and problems with their digestive tract.

 Show Dogs

-Owners that want to show their Toy Poodles should expect to spend time and money to have their dog groomed.
+Owners who want to show their Toy Poodles should expect to spend time and money to have their dogs groomed.
 Show dogs require extensive grooming that includes regular bathing and teeth scaling.
 The ears will need frequent monitoring for ear mites, wax, and infections.
 The hairs in the ear canal will also need to be removed.

-To keep the Toy Poodles coat well groomed, the pet owner will need to have the coat groomed every six to eight weeks.
-For the show ring, there are several types of clips including the “Puppy Clip,” the “Lamb Clip,” and the “English Saddle,” to name a few.
+To keep the Toy Poodle’s coat in top condition, it should be groomed every 6 to 8 weeks.
+For the show ring, there are several types of clips allowed, including the “Puppy Clip,” the “Lamb Clip,” and the “English Saddle,” to name a few.

 White toy poodle dog on grass at sunset